Development & Performance Groups

-- The Performance Squad is primarily for those who want a longer more intensive session.
+The Performance group is primarily for those who want and are capable of a longer, more intensive session.

-- It is possible to pick ‘n’ mix between squads every week – members are free to stay with any squad or try to progress from Development to Performance or go to whichever takes your fancy!
+It is possible to pick ‘n’ mix between groups every week – members are free to stay with any group or try to progress from Improvers to Development to Performance or go to whichever takes your fancy!

-- On summer Wednesday evenings where there are WSFRL races or the Club Handicap event there will be no club session.
+On summer Wednesday evenings where there are WSFRL races or the Club Handicap event, there will be no club sessions.
+Announcements will be made via social media, emails and website updates.

-- Both Performance and Development squads will receive the structured training programme as outlined above.
+Both Performance and Development groups will receive the structured training programme as outlined above.

 - interval training e.g. several 1k or 1 mile repetitions followed by a short recovery period e.g. 100m walk or 400m jog.